bozsahin/thebench/README.md

 The installer also creates a <code>~ /bin</code> directory at your home, if you don't already have one.
-The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add this directory to the PATH variable of bash and eliminate duplicates in it.
+The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add this directory to the PATH variable and eliminate duplicates in it.

 There are no bench-related environment variables.